FelixOnline/v2/content/articles/2016-4-29-you-have-bad-taste-if-you-like-ales.md

 And they ruin nights out!
 Specifically, mine.
 Every once in a while, a friend will offer to get a round and bring me a pint of ale, even though pouring that swill on my trousers and pretending I’ve pissed myself is a source of more enjoyment for me and everyone around me.

 I’m not even safe if I order other beers, as there’s been this perfidious trend of “craft lagers”, which are just ales trying to escape the curse of their name.
-And on those occasions that I’m tricked into drinking an ale, my taste buds will be tainted for the rest of the evening, distorting every flavour afterwards and ruining beers that had no crime other than being drunk after spider\-infested mildew.
+And on those occasions that I’m tricked into drinking an ale, my taste buds will be tainted for the rest of the evening, distorting every flavour afterwards and ruining beers that had no crime other than being drunk after spider-infested mildew.

 In most bars, there will be several – too many – ales on tap, despite the fact that the selection is like choosing between different puddles of rainwater on a muddy road leading to a horse crematorium.
 To someone who hasn’t acquired the taste for slightly acrid windshield condensation, the only options available are the usual suspects of Heineken, Stella and Fosters, but even their bland, uninspiring flavour is a godsend if I get to avoid having an ale.